-Through its Equity Strategy, under normal circumstances, the Fund invests approximately 80% to 90% of its assets in other ETFs that invest in the equity securities of non-U.S. companies.
-The Fund may also invest in common stocks and depositary receipts as part of its Equity Strategy.
+Through its Equity Strategy, under normal circumstances, the Fund invests at least 80% of its assets in other ETFs that invest in the equity securities of non-U.S. companies.
+The Fund may also invest in common stocks and depositary receipts as part of its Equity Strategy, although such depositary receipts will generally comprise less than 20% of the Fund's net assets.

-Aptus Capital Advisors, LLC, the Fund's investment adviser ("Aptus" or the "Adviser"), generally expects to allocate approximately 45-80% of the Fund's exposure to developed markets and approximately 10-45% to emerging markets.
+Aptus Capital Advisors, LLC, the Fund's investment adviser ("Aptus" or the "Adviser"), generally expects to expose the Fund to a mix of developed and emerging markets.
+The Fund's Equity Strategy seeks exposure to mid- and large-capitalization stocks.
 Aptus selects the ETFs in which the Fund invests based on a variety of characteristics, including the particular geographic exposure provided by the portfolio of securities held by the ETF, the cost to invest in and trade the ETF's shares, and the size of the ETF, among others.
-Aptus selects the individual depositary receipts in which the Fund invests based on a company's fundamental and momentum characteristics to try to identify attractive opportunities for growth.
+Aptus selects the individual common stocks and depositary receipts in which the Fund invests based on a company's fundamental and momentum characteristics to try to identify attractive opportunities for growth.